bitzhuwei/CSharpGL/Infrastructure/CSharpGL.CSSL/readme.md

 # Rules
 Some rules are suggested here for future convenience.
 * CSSL files uses ".cssl.cs" or ".main.cs" as extension name, which is easy for file filter.
+# note
+I move CSSL to this independent dll to reduce CSharpGL.dll's size as CSSL types are never loaded and executed.